plone/critical-css-cli/README.md

 #### Config

-pass the `DIMENSIONS` env variable if you want to deliver critical CSS for multiple screen resolutions.
+Pass the `DIMENSIONS` env variable if you want to deliver critical CSS for multiple screen resolutions.
 Defaults to `1300x900` if you don't want.

 ```
 URL=<website-url> DIMENSIONS="1220x300,1345x500" docker-compose up

 ```

 Location to save the `critical.css` file.
-Defaults to `/output/critical.css`
+Defaults to `/output`

 ```
-URL=<website-url> LOCATION=<your-dir>/critical.css docker-compose up
+URL=<website-url> LOCATION=/<your-dir> docker-compose up

 ```

-the location is relative to the current directory.
+The location is relative to the current directory.